Giant rabbits are a rare breed, but they are growing in popularity.

 The British Giant is a friendly breed and is a good choice for families with small children.
 They’re also quite sympathetic to the needs of their handlers, regardless of age and size.

-However, the biggest challenge of owning this breed is their size and the amount of space they require.
+However, the biggest challenge of owning this breed is their size and the required space.

 5. Flemish Giant

-The Flemish Giant is one of the oldest and largest breeds of rabbit and was initially bred to provide meat and skin.
+The Flemish Giant is one of the oldest and largest rabbit breeds and was initially bred to provide meat and skin.

 These rabbits usually weigh between 15 and 22 lbs and can reach up to 30 inches long.
 They do not have a maximum weight; a Flemish Giant’s heaviest recorded weight is 50 pounds!

 Flemish Giant rabbits have distinctive heads and long V-shaped ears.
-They also have an arched body shape and rounded tail.
+They also have an arched body shape and rounded tails.

 In addition, Flemish Giant rabbits can look intimidating, but they have one of the best temperaments.